Friday, January 18, 2013

 Great decorating job!

 One American friend has a very charming carrito de golf.
-It is upholstered in vibrant orange and painted florescent pink, matching the exterior of her eye-catching house.
+It is upholstered in vibrant orange and painted fluorescent pink, matching the exterior of her eye-catching house.

 We left a trail of broken ornaments around the island.

 Golf carts are legal to drive on the public roadways of both Isla Mujeres and nearby Isla Holbox.
-There are a number of golf car rentals outlets on the island where tourists can rent golf carts tricked out in camouflage, or as a 1957 Chevy, or a Jeep Wrangler, or even a fire truck.
+There are several golf cart rental outlets on the island where tourists can rent golf carts tricked out in camouflage, or as a 1957 Chevy, or a Jeep Wrangler, or even a fire truck.

 No matter, you can still have a great time driving a carrito de golf that expresses your individual personality while circumnavigating a beautiful little Caribbean island.